 View this post on Instagram

 Who knew a teeny Tehran tea house could blow up on Instagram?
 To be fair, Haj Kazem of @haj_ali_darvish_tea_house in the city’s Grand Bazaar is a dead-set legend.
 If it wasn’t such a faux pas to touch a bloke in public I def would have given him a high-five 〰 #tehran #teagoals #therealiran

 A post shared by Sarah Reid (@ecotravelist) on

-Clever packing is key to reducing your plastic waste while traveling: a reusable water bottle is a must if you don’t want to fall in the single plastic trap.
-Of course, in destinations where tap water isn’t safe to drink, filling your bottle may be trickier, but you can often ask restaurants or hotels to fill up your reusable bottle with filtered water.
+Clever packing is key to reducing your plastic waste while traveling: a reusable water bottle is a must if you do not want to fall in the single plastic trap.
+Of course, in destinations where tap water is not safe to drink, filling your bottle may be trickier, but you can often ask restaurants or hotels to fill up your reusable bottle with filtered water.

 Similarly, bring a reusable coffee cup or metal straw if you like hot drinks or juices on the road.
 And if you are planning to eat street food or market snacks, think about carrying reusable cutlery and Tupperware, or a metal tiffin tin.

 Consider giving your hygiene routine an eco-makeover, too.
 Avoid the obvious: face wipes (bad for your skin and the planet), single-use razors, disposable toothbrushes, cotton buds and cotton pads.
 Instead, swap for reusable or biodegradable options.
 When it comes to beauty, eschew products that use palm-oil or plastic micro beads, and choose formulas housed in recyclable packaging.